creativecreature/sturdyc/README.md

 ```

 This is a bit tricky because this is actually the functionality we want.
 If an
-upstream goes down, we want to be able to serve stale and reduce the frequency
+upstream system goes down, we want to be able to serve stale data for the
-of the refreshes to make it easier for them to recover.
+duration of the TTL, while reducing the frequency of our refreshes to make it
+easier for the system to recover.

 How you determine if a record has been deleted is going to vary based on your
+data source too.
+It could be a status code, zero value, empty list, specific
-data source it there is no way for the cache to figure this out automatically.
+error message, etc. There is no way for the cache to figure this out
+implicitly.

 Therefore, if a record is deleted, we'll have to explicitly inform the cache
 about it by returning a custom error: